 |Basement||$200 - $1,000|

-If your ceiling needs repair, contact ceiling repair companies, experienced contractors, or handymen with ceiling experience.
-Depending on who you choose to hire, expect to pay between $50 and $150 per hour in labor costs for ceiling repairs.
-Some companies and contractors have call-out fees of between $50 and $100, which may be waived if you hire them, and others charge extra if you live far away.
+Of the average $450 to repair a ceiling, approximately $300 makes up the cost of labor, with the rest making up the cost of materials.
+Contact ceiling repair companies, experienced contractors, or handymen with ceiling experience if your ceiling needs repair.
+Depending on who you hire, expect to pay between $50 and $150 per hour in labor costs for ceiling repairs.
+Some companies and contractors have call-out fees of between $50 and $100, which may be waived if you hire them.
+Others charge extra if you live far away.
+The location and severity of the repair will be the primary factor determining cost, with more difficult to access areas costing more than simple repairs that are easy to reach.

 A good way to reduce the risks of ceiling issues is to keep your ceilings in good condition.
 There are plenty of things homeowners can do to ensure their ceilings remain strong and problem-free.
 Repainting your ceiling every few years is a good idea to deal with peeling paint and fading colors, and ceilings should be cleaned with brooms or dusters.
 Removing dirt and dust can prevent stains and marks from appearing.
 You should also open windows or provide adequate ventilation in rooms prone to moisture build-up or water damage, such as the kitchen or bathroom.
 Remove spots or stains appearing on the ceiling as quickly as possible.
 You can do most ceiling maintenance tasks on your own, or you can call in a professional contractor to inspect your ceilings.
 Hiring an inspection professional costs between $100 and $200 per visit.

 In some situations, you might need the ceiling repaired immediately.
+Many contractors and companies offer emergency same-day repair services, but you must pay $100 to $200 extra.
 If you have a leak and water is dripping through the ceiling or a ceiling section broke away after something or someone fell through it, it is usually best to get the damage repaired soon.
-Many contractors and companies offer emergency same-day repair services, but you must pay $100 to $200 extra for this.
+If you are not sure whether you have to pay emergency rates, ask when you call.

 There are situations where a homeowner hesitates between having the ceiling repaired or replacing it with a new one.
 A new ceiling can be a good option to revitalize a room, especially if you have had the same ceiling for a long time.
 This might be the right option if your existing ceiling is old, weak, or you feel the room could benefit from a full replacement.

 It is also worth considering a replacement if the repair costs are close to the same price as a new ceiling.
-Replacing an entire ceiling costs $1,000 to $3,000, depending on the ceiling size and type.
-So, replacement might be a better option if your contractor quotes $1,500 for a repair job after a leak damaged your ceiling.
-This is particularly true if you have an old-fashioned ceiling like popcorn or stucco because it costs a lot to fix, and it may be cheaper to fit a new flat ceiling instead.
+Although the average cost to repair a ceiling is $250 to $850, there are some instances where the costs can go much higher.
+Since replacing an entire ceiling costs $1,000 to $3,000, your contractor may suggest replacement instead of repair because you will get a new ceiling instead of just one new or repaired area.
+This is particularly true if you have an old-fashioned ceiling like popcorn or stucco because it costs a lot to fix.
+It may be cheaper to fit a new flat ceiling instead.
+The table below shows a comparison of the projects and their average costs.

 Popcorn ceilings were a popular choice many decades ago but are seen as less fashionable today and widely associated with asbestos.
+Therefore, while having ceilings repaired, some people may decide to go ahead and have the popcorn finish removed.
 The average cost of removing a popcorn ceiling is between $900 and $2,500.
+You will pay more for the removal if there is asbestos in the ceiling that requires professional abatement.
+However, if there is no asbestos, the popcorn is usually just scraped and sanded, and then the ceiling will be repainted with a flat texture.

 This depends on the extent of the damage.
-The water source must be found and fixed, and usually, the damaged sections must be removed and replaced.
-A professional typically charges between $200 and $1,500.
+The water source must be found and fixed.
+The damaged sections must usually be removed and replaced.
+A professional typically charges between $325 and $1,100.

 You do not necessarily have to replace the entire ceiling, but damaged sections most likely need to be replaced.
 It depends on the leak’s severity and how quickly it is identified.